-3.41 Install 470uF capacitor C47
+3.41 Install 220uF capacitor C47 (may be supplied as 470uF)

 This capacitor is also a polarised electrolytic and must be orientated correctly (see former section).

 The height dimension of the supplied capacitor in the first batch (up to serial number 500) is enough that in some cases, if installed vertically on the PCB, it may touch some components on the bottom of the LCD module, once the LCD module is installed.
 Therefore, the recommended way to install this capacitor is orientated horizontally.
 Insert the wires into the holes (carefully putting the correctly polarised wires in the right holes) then bend the wires so that the capacitor lays horizontally over diode D3 (1N5819).
 Refer to the photograph (right).